wazeerc/dot-ignorer/README.md

 # Dot Ignore

-**Dot Ignore** is your smart assistant for managing `.gitignore` files directly within Visual Studio Code.
+**Dot Ignore** is here to help you manage `.gitignore` files directly within Visual Studio Code.

-Generate `.gitignore` files effortlessly using a wide range of curated templates, customize them as needed, and ensure sensitive files like `.env` are safely ignored in your Git repositories.
+Generate `.gitignore` files effortlessly using a wide range of curated templates and customize them as needed.

 ## Features